upptime/uptime-monitor/README.md

 We use the [upptime/upptime](https://github.com/upptime/upptime) repository for issues for all projects, including this one.
 If you found a bug or have a feature request, [open an issue](https://github.com/upptime/upptime/issues) in the Upptime repository and add the label "action".

+For now, we have disabled issues so you will need to create a fake PR to be able to communicate with us :smile:.

 ## 💻 Usage

 When you use Upptime, we automatically add the required workflows.
 If you want to manually use this package, you can use `npx`: